 She attended the Nuremberg trial and insisted that spoliation would be added to the charges against Nazis.
 Captain Valland also entered the Russian sector, using cognac bottles to facilitate artwork recovery.
 In Göring’s castle she discovered two lion statues.
 She passed them through the Russian checkpoint in a truck, hidden under gravel.
 During clandestine visits, Valland also spied on Russian troop movements and armament.
 Underneath a deceptively harmless bookish exterior was a woman of action.

-“Rose Valland Endured Four Years Of Daily Renewed Risks In Order To Save Works Of Art”
+“Rose Valland Endured Four Years of Daily Renewed Risks In Order To Save Art”

 After the war, it took eight pages for Jacques Jaujard to describe Rose Valland’s contributions.
 He concluded the report adding that he “ensured that she would obtain the Legion of Honour and the Resistance medal.
 She received the “Medal of Freedom” for her service, having accepted to endure four years of daily renewed risks in order to save our works of art.”

 Rose Valland would later become Commander of the Order of Arts and Letters.
 She received from Germany the Officer’s Cross of the Order of Merit.
 With the US Medal of Freedom, she remains one of the most decorated women in French history.

 In his draft, Rorimer even wrote, “Mlle Rose Valland is the heroine of this book”.
 He added, “the one person who above all others enabled us to track down the official Nazi art looters and to engage intelligently in that aspect of the whole picture was Mademoiselle Rose Valland, a rugged, painstaking and deliberate scholar.
 Her blind devotion to French art made no allowance for any thoughts of personal danger.”